-Corriher is in his second year as the Asst.
-AD for Media Relations, where he and his staff service Marshall's 16 Division I sports and Conference USA's largest media contingent.
+In his fourth year as the Asst.
+AD for Media Relations, Corriher and his staff service Marshall's 16 Division I sports and Conference USA's largest media contingent.
 He is the primary media contact for the Marshall Football program.

 Corriher came to Marshall after serving four years in the same position at Ohio University.
 While at Ohio, Corriher oversaw the promotion of four All-Americans, 19 All-MAC performers, six nominations to five preseason watch lists and three NFL draft picks for the Ohio Football program, which competed in two bowl games during Corriher's tenure.
 While at Ohio, Corriher also oversaw the media coordination of the 2010 men's basketball NCAA Tournament run.
 He also served as the primary contact for wrestling and baseball.

 Prior to his time at Ohio, Corriher was the Asst.
 AD for Media Relations at Marist College (Poughkeepsie, N.Y.), supervising all 23 D-1 sports while working primarily with football, men's basketball and baseball.
 During the 2006-07 season, he oversaw the promotion of the landmark postseason runs of men's and women's basketball, which netted a WBB Sweet 16 appearance for the Red Foxes and an NIT victory on the men's side.
 That same season, Corriher also promoted MAAC Player of the Year Jared Jordan, who led the nation in assists for a second consecutive season, and was named the winner of the 74th Haggerty Award as the 2006-07 All-Met Division I men's college basketball player of the year.
 In April 2007, Jordan became the school's second NBA Draft selection when he was taken 45th overall by the Los Angeles Clippers.